Got my Level 3 results - what next?

 Alternatives to higher education

-Next steps after A level results are not just about going to uni.
+Next steps after Level 3, are not just about going to uni.
 If you've not decided what you want to do next, there are options open to you - but you will need to do some research.
-Here's an overview to get you started!
+Head over the the National Careers Service Website for some ideas.

 Apprenticeships offer you the opportunity to ‘earn while you learn’.
 Higher apprenticeships (level 4 and 5) are equivalent to a higher education certificate, diploma or a foundation degree, and a level 6 is equivalent to a bachelor degree.
-You can look through live apprenticeship opportunities with our apprenticeship vacancy search.
+You can look through live apprenticeship opportunities with our apprenticeship vacancy search or visit the Apprenticeships Suffolk website.

 Want to take a break from education?